 With plenty of recreational activities on offer, Jericho Beach is the perfect spot if you're looking for group activities in Vancouver.
 Enjoy cycling trails, tennis courts, bird watching, and an annual folk music festival all while you soak up the stunning beach views.
 There are several perfect picnic areas here so be sure to pack a lunch or hit up one of the beach concession stands for a bite to eat.
 During the summer months, the beach is open from dawn until dusk and admission is free.

 Located in Howe Sound, Pam Rocks is a windy little island with a lot to offer.
 Embark on snorkelling or boat trip where you'll enjoy scenic views—and maybe spot a seal or two soaking up the sun.
-Your Fresh Tracks advisor can book you on a Sea Safari.
+Your vacation advisor can book you on a Sea Safari.

 Take advantage of this recognized bird breeding area and enjoy some peaceful bird watching.